HoepfnerT/Hexmap_Editor/README.md

 - The content of the tile(s) selected can be changed using the "1"-"0" number keys.
 Which number corresponds to which tile can be seen and changed in the "Hexmap Tools" window.

 Additional Tiles:
+- The included tiles are from the user DarthAsparagus und DeviantArt (https://www.deviantart.com/darthasparagus/art/Hexploitation-Hexes-538044225), small changes to colors made
 - Additional tiles can be added by adding them as "png"-files named with a number as name, "#.png".

 Saving/Loading Maps: